 Promising repairs but not following throughPromising repairs but not following through

 If you’re going to do any repairs, make sure you do them before the house hits the market.
-Sometimes sellers will say to buyers that they plan to make repairs which to the buyers becomes an expectation.
+Sometimes sellers will say to buyers that they plan to make repairs, which makes buyers an expectation.
 But what if those repairs are expensive or you change your mind?
-Not following through on repairs can cause deals to fall through or upset the relationship between the agent and seller.
+Not following through on repairs can cause deals to fall through or upset the agent and seller’s relationship.
 Don’t promise any repairs unless you’ve budgeted for them and entirely certain you intend to fix them.

 Giving agents no room to breathGiving agents no room to breath

 Until you’re on the market, it’s hard to know what you’re going to get.
 Selling your home might be the only thing on your mind, but your agent will have other things that call for his attention as well.
 A seller who continually needs the agent’s undivided attention or who tries to micromanage every step of the process can wear down an agent fast.
 Unless it’s an emergency, put the phone down and take a deep breath.
 An agent who isn’t continually being pestered will be able to do a better job.

 Not keeping the home tidy.Not keeping the home tidy.

 It’s a bit harder to entice potential buyers if you can’t keep the house neat and clean.
-You may have had professional photos that were taken and expert staging done, but it’s still your responsibility to keep the home in order.
+You may have had professional photos were taken, and expert staging is done, but it’s still your responsibility to keep the home in order.
 Not keeping cleanliness to a certain standard makes your home look like it’s worth less than it’s on the market for and forces the agent to do a last-minute clean before doing a showing.